m4c0/android-ndk-without-gradle/README.md

 # android-ndk-without-gradle

-Hello Android world without using Gradle
+This is an example of building and packaging an Android NDK application without using Gradle.